Black Bear Behavior

 Vision: Black bears are believed to see in color and have great up close eyesight.
-Recent research is showing that their long distance eyesight is not very good, they are likely not able to see details of a large objects from further than 30 yards away.
+Recent research is showing that their long distance eyesight is not very good, they can likely only see forms from 100 yards away and not able to see details of a large objects from further than 30 yards away (Masterson 2016).

 Hearing: They have acute hearing that is about twice as sensitive as humans and over a large frequency range as well.
 Bears often hear humans before we see them.
 Because of this, black bears will often move away before they are noticed.

 Smell: A bear's strongest sense is smell.
 They can pick up a scent from over a mile away!
 That is more than seven times better than a bloodhound.
 Bears, as a Family, are considered to have the best sense of smell of any land mammal.
 Their rumored poor vision may be due to their reliance on their sense of smell.